Inco Superstack: History

 The Superstack was built to disperse sulphur gases and other byproducts of the smelting process away from the city of Sudbury.
-It did this by placing the gases high in the air, where they normally blew right past the city on the prevailing winds.
-As a result, these gases can be detected in the atmosphere around Greater Sudbury in a 240 km radius of the Inco plant.
+It did so by placing the gases high in the air, where they normally blew right past the city on the prevailing winds.
+As a result, the gases could be detected in the atmosphere around Greater Sudbury in a 240 km radius of the Inco plant.
 During the 1970s and 80s, the sulphur dioxide plume formed a permanent, opaque, cloud-like formation running across the entire horizon as seen from a distance.
 Periodic inversions would cause the plume to fall into the city.

-Construction of the Superstack was followed by an environmental reclamation project which has included rehabilitation of existing landscapes and selected water bodies such as Lake Ramsey.
-An ambitious regreening plan has seen over three million new trees planted within the Greater Sudbury area.
+Construction of the Superstack was followed by an environmental reclamation project, which included rehabilitation of existing landscapes and selected water bodies such as Lake Ramsey.
+An ambitious regreening plan saw over three million new trees planted within the Greater Sudbury area.
 In 1992, Inco and the city were given an award by the United Nations in honour of their environmental rehabilitation programmes.

-On November 3, 2014, Vale announced that they may decide to stop using the stack, following a $1 billion project to reduce emissions by 85% that negates the need for the stack.
-If no other use for it is found, Vale may decommission the superstack, demolish it, and replace it with a much smaller chimney.
+On November 3, 2014, Vale announced that it might decide to stop using the stack after a $1 billion project to reduce emissions by 85% that negates the need for the stack.
+If no other use for it is found, Vale might decommission the Superstack, demolish it, and replace it with a much smaller chimney.
 In 2017, Vale announced plans to decommission the Superstack upon the construction of two smaller, more energy efficient stacks.
-On July 28, 2020, Vale updated that news, stating that the stack at its Copper Cliff Complex had been taken out of service.
-It would remain on "hot standby" for about two months while the replacement flue connections were tested but the stack would then be demolished over the years.
+On July 28, 2020, Vale updated that news and stated that the Superstack at its Copper Cliff Complex had been taken out of service.
+It would remain on "hot standby" for about two months while the replacement flue connections were tested, but it would then be demolished over the years.

 Emissions

 While the Superstack lowered the ground-level pollution in the city, it has dispersed sulphur dioxide, and nitrogen dioxide gases over a much larger area.
-Though not the single source of lake acidification, it appears even the heavily industrialized Ohio Valley has contributed to the ecological problem of lakes as far north as northern Ontario.
+Though not the single source of lake acidification, it appears the heavily industrialized Ohio Valley has contributed to the ecological problem of lakes as far north as northern Ontario.
 Research from data gleaned up to the late 1980s demonstrated acid rain to have affected the biology of some 7,000 lakes.

 Prior to Vale's purchase of Inco, a major construction effort by Inco in the early 1990s dramatically scrubbed waste gases before pumping them up the Superstack.
-These upgrades were completed in 1994 and emissions from then on have been much reduced.
+The upgrades were completed in 1994 and emissions have since been much reduced.
 By comparison to the plume prior to installation, the plume now disperses quite rapidly and is often see-through even at the stack site.

-Emissions reductions and increases in thermal efficiency have reached the point where natural draught is no longer sufficient to draw flue gas up the stack, necessitating the use of induced draught fans and/or reheating of the flue gas using natural gas burners.
+Emissions reductions and increases in thermal efficiency have reached the point that natural draught is no longer sufficient to draw flue gas up the stack and necessitate the use of induced draught fans and/or reheating of the flue gas using natural gas burners.